DanielLecorchick/College-Football-Picks/README.md

 - **2 points** for Army vs Navy
 - **2 points** for a Bowl game with 2 top 25 teams

-The goal of creating this as a web application will be to increase the scalability of the project to allow adding more people to the fun, and to automate the whole process so we can get back to worrying about football instead of spreadsheets
+The goal of creating this as a web application will be to increase the scalability of the project, which will facilitate adding more people to our game, as well as to automate the whole process so we can get back to worrying about football instead of spreadsheets.

 # More Info
 Our application uses a Raspberry Pi 5 to host the webpage and an SQL database where information is stored.
 Passwords are securely stored and hashed using bcrypt.
 The login and signup portion utilizes passport, which authenticates requests, and facilitates the use of bcrypt as our hashing algorithm.

 Information about games is pulled from ESPNs API every 10 minutes to ensure that accurate data is displayed on all pages.

+We used the Express.js framework from Node.js to power the application, and most of the programming was done in Embedded JavaScript, CSS, and Javascript

 # Future plans
 - CSS needs to be developed for most pages